Why good relations inside and outside of a product organisation are key to the success of a Product Owner.

 The Product Owner and his Teams own the product together.
 In a trust-worthy environment the Teams implementing it product will take on real ownership of the product too.

-That of course requires a close relationship between Product Owner and his Teams.
-A good Product Owner visits the Teams regularly but does not micro-manage the Teams.
-Instead, he works with them during Refinement.
-Sprint review and Retrospectives.
+That of course requires a close relationship between Product Owner and the Teams.
+Good Product Owners visit the Teams regularly but do not micro-manage the Teams.
+Instead, they work with them during Refinements, Sprint Reviews and Retrospectives.

 The window to the outside